oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

    - The API may be expanded (see :ref:`Possible API Extensions <possible-api-extensions>`).
 As a result, it may become incompatible with the previous versions.
    - :ref:`Limitations <limitations>` may be relaxed.
-   - List of supported hardware, compilers and operative systems shown on :ref:`System Requirements <system-requirements>` may be expanded.
+   - List of supported hardware, compilers and operating systems shown on :ref:`System Requirements <system-requirements>` may be expanded.

 .. [#fnote1] Andy Adinets and Duane Merrill (2022).
 Onesweep: A Faster Least Significant Digit Radix Sort for GPUs.
 Retrieved from https://arxiv.org/abs/2206.01784.